Kuramae Station

-Kuramae Station (蔵前駅, Kuramae-eki) is a subway station on the Toei Asakusa Line and Toei Oedo Line, both operated by the Tokyo Metropolitan Bureau of Transportation (Toei).
-It is located in the Kuramae and Kotobuki neighborhoods of Taitō, Tokyo, Japan.
-Its number on the Asakusa Line is A-17, and that on the Ōedo Line is E-11.
-There is not an underground connection between the two stations, but passengers may transfer between them at ground level.
+Kuramae Station (蔵前駅, Kuramae-eki) is a subway station located in the Kuramae and Kotobuki neighborhoods of Taitō, Tokyo, Japan.
+It serves the Toei Asakusa Line and Toei Oedo Line, both of which are operated by the Tokyo Metropolitan Bureau of Transportation (Toei).
+The station is identified as A-17 on the Asakusa Line and E-11 on the Ōedo Line.
+While there is no underground connection between the two lines, passengers can transfer between them at ground level.

 Station layout

 On the Asakusa Line, Kuramae has two platforms with the two tracks between them.
 Track 1 is for passengers bound for Nihombashi and Nishi-magome Stations.
 Track 2 is for those traveling in the opposite direction toward the terminal of the Asakusa subway line at Oshiage Station.

 On the Oedo Line, an island platform stands between the two tracks.
 Track 1 serves passengers bound for Iidabashi and Tochōmae Stations, while Track 2 carries trains toward Ryōgoku and Daimon Stations.